pactflow/example-siren/README.md

 # Example Pact + Siren project
 Example project using [Siren](https://github.com/kevinswiber/siren) for hypermedia entities and testing with Pact.

-This project has two sub-projects, a provider springboot project which is using `spring-hateoas-siren` to provide Siren responses and a Javascript consumer project using `ketting` to parse and navigate the Siren responses.
+This project has three sub-projects, a provider springboot project which is using `spring-hateoas-siren` to provide Siren responses, a Javascript consumer project using `ketting` to parse and navigate the Siren responses and a consumer based on Spring-Boot project without any functionality, that defines an identical contract, as the JavaScript consumer.

+## Setup

+The three sub-projects were moved to standalone-projects.
+In order to run this example, you have to run `git submodules update --init` first.
+This will checkout the standalone projects into your workspace.

 ## Provider Project